althea-net/rita/README.md

 This runs both the unit and integration tests you will need to have installed the depenencies listed in the Building section as well as docker and have the [WireGuard](https://www.wireguard.com/install/) kernel module loaded for your operating system.

+Due to a gotcha in the docker container build you will need to have your changes commited for the integration tests to work.

 ## Contributing

 This codebase is formatted using rustfmt, you can format your commits manually with